 Learn to Use A Microscope

 Sometimes I just get out the microscope and let the kids explore with it and be fascinated for awhile.
 Teach them to change the magnification and find the focus.
 Teach them how to make their own slides.
 If you aren’t a scientific type and haven’t a clue about microscopes yourself I strongly recommend getting The Ultimate Guide To Your Home Microscope and working through it with your kids.

 When using a microscope you can use pre-prepared slides which you purchase or you can make your own slides of something like skin cells from inside of your cheek.
-Again Home Science Tools has sets of pre-prepared slides you can purchase.
-Some science curriculums ask that you purchase a particular set.
-But if yours doesn’t, then we recommend this basic biology set for starters at least.
+Again, Home Science Tools has sets of pre-prepared slides you can purchase.
+We recommend this basic biology set for starters.
 The set that Garrett and Harrison are using in the photos above is the Learning Resources Prepared Slide Set.

 When To Use Your Microscope